payloadcms/payload/packages/plugin-stripe/README.md

       stripeWebhooksEndpointSecret: process.env.STRIPE_WEBHOOKS_ENDPOINT_SECRET,
       sync: [
         {
-          collection: "customers",
+          collection: 'customers',
-          stripeResourceType: "customers",
+          stripeResourceType: 'customers',
-          stripeResourceTypeSingular: "customer",
+          stripeResourceTypeSingular: 'customer',
           fields: [
             {
-              fieldPath: "name", // this is a field on your own Payload config
+              fieldPath: 'name', // this is a field on your own Payload config
-              stripeProperty: "name", // use dot notation, if applicable },
+              stripeProperty: 'name', // use dot notation, if applicable },
           ],
         },
       ],
     }),
   ],
-});
+})

-export default config;
+export default config
 ```

 Using `sync` will do the following: